szelongq/tp/docs/UserGuide.md

 * The date **must be valid** and of the form **YYYY-MM-DD**.

 Examples:
-* `list` followed by `assignLeave 2 d/2021-11-10` assigns a leave with the date 10th November 2021 to the 2nd employee in the employee book.
+* `list` followed by `assignLeave 2 d/2021-11-10` assigns a leave with the date 10th November 2021 to the 2nd employee in HeRon.
 * `find n/Anthony` followed by `assignLeave 1 d/2021-01-08` assigns a leave with the date 8th January 2021 to the 1st employee in the results of the `find` command.

 #### Remove all leaves occurring before a given date from employees : `removeLeavesBefore`